Kagethelephant/dotfiles/nvim/.config/nvim/lua/kage/readme.md

 ### Autopairs
 This will autclose the parenthesis and whatnot

+### Cmake
+This just includes some functions for cmake to make configuring and building cmake easier

 ### Colorizer
 This will create little color swatches from color codes in most languages